Tebs-Lab/dalle-infringement-detector/readme.md

 ./char_gen.py -ios character_output
 ```

+#### Example 1: Mario

+(this result was produced on commit hash: `5a1fc268074f6f2725d62b7dcc88892dfc09f3c0`)

-See the folder "sample_output" for an example of what this has produced when using the following setup (note, default models used, which were `'dalle-3', 'gpt-4', 'claude-sonnet-latest` on May 1, 2025):
+See the folder `sample_output_mario_old_prompts` for an example of what this has produced when using the following setup (note, default models used, which were `'dalle-3', 'gpt-4', 'claude-sonnet-latest` on May 1, 2025):

 ```
 ./char_gen.py -ois sample_output -p claude